Skobyn/SyncHub/memory-bank/activeContext.md

 - **Project Memory Bank updated to reflect current status.**

 ## Recent Changes
+- Attempted to fix deployment failure caused by a large file (`node_modules/@next/swc-win32-x64-msvc/next-swc.win32-x64-msvc.node`) accidentally committed.
+    - Used `git filter-branch` to remove the file from the entire Git history.
+    - Force-pushed the rewritten history to the remote `main` branch.
+- Attempted to fix deployment failure caused by `Module not found: Can't resolve './globals.css'`.
+    - Corrected the import path in `hub-frontend/src/app/layout.tsx` from `"./globals.css"` to `"../../styles/globals.css"`.
+    - Committed and pushed the fix.
-- Created and configured `cloudbuild.yaml` for automated Docker build and Cloud Run deployment.
+- Created and configured `cloudbuild.yaml` for automated Docker build and Cloud Run deployment (backend previously).
-- Added and referenced all required secrets in Secret Manager.
+- Added and referenced all required secrets in Secret Manager (for previous Cloud Run setup).
-- Updated Cloud Run and Cloud Build service accounts with Secret Manager access.
+- Updated Cloud Run and Cloud Build service accounts with Secret Manager access (for previous Cloud Run setup).
-- Hardcoded all non-secret environment variables in the deployment pipeline.
+- Hardcoded all non-secret environment variables in the deployment pipeline (for previous Cloud Run setup).
-- Verified Cloud SQL and GCS integration.
+- Verified Cloud SQL and GCS integration (for previous Cloud Run setup).
 - Pushed all changes to GitHub for automated deployment.
 - Python virtual environment created in hub-backend/.
 - Django, Django REST Framework, and psycopg2-binary installed.